An Individual Development Plan (IDP) helps graduate students and postdocs:

 The IDP is a document to be revisited again and again, to update and refine as goals change or come into focus, and to record progress and accomplishments.

 The resources on this page are designed to support graduate student and postdocs mentees.
-Faculty and staff mentors, principal investigators, grants administrators, and graduate program coordinators can find IDP resources for faculty and staff in the Graduate School KnowledgeBase.
+IDP resources for faculty and staff are available in the Graduate School KnowledgeBase.

 IDP for Humanities and Social Sciences

-ImaginePhD is a free online career exploration and planning tool for graduate students and postdoctoral scholars in the humanities and social sciences.
+ImaginePhD is a free online career exploration and planning tool for graduate students and postdocs in the humanities and social sciences.

 IDP for Biological and Physical Sciences